BruceEckel/ThinkingInPython/src/Jython.rst

     print(jc.getChars())
     jc.val = "Using bean properties"
     print(jc.val)

+..  todo:: rewrite to distinguish python generator from above description, or
+    	   choose different name.

 Note that the **import** statements map to the Java package structure exactly as you would expect.
 In the first example, a **Date()** object is created as if it